 At the same time, I also think that a belief in an afterlife is a comforting way to memorialize loved ones that have come and gone.
 Believing that they have gone on to a better place or a pending reunification with them in the afterlife is comforting cognition.
 Ironically, in my mind, I do believe that we reunite with our loved ones upon death.
 But not in the same way many afterlife believers see it (at least how I think they think about it?).
 In my cosmological view, we are manifestations of energy.
 Fluctuations in an energy field result in strange properties that a higher level of emergence ultimately gives rise to our experiences.
 And so, when we die, our energy is redistributed back into the cosmos under the laws of thermodynamics.
 So in that sense, we are rejoined with our loved ones.
 When our life ends, entropy overtakes our capacity to resist the complete dissipation of our life energy.
 We lose the emergent property of consciousness, and our experience of self disappears into oblivion.
 The video below is an excellent explanation of this concept and helped me elucidate the idea in my own mind.

 Enter the semantics.
-If your definition of existential threat to humanity means humans cease to exist, then I don’t believe climate change is an existential threat.
+If your definition of existential threat to humanity means humans cease to exist, then I don’t believe anthropogenic climate change is the existential threat.
 Will climate change be catastrophic to humanity?
 Here, I think there is a much higher probability.
 And, undoubtedly I believe that climate change will ultimately be catastrophic for many.
 But, in my mind, catastrophic and existential crises are not the same.
 And I am not the only one making this distinction.
 “Catastrophic” to me connotes a proportion of the population, whereas existential suggests the entirety.
 Both are not great, but one is definitely worse.